 Swakopmund is located at the Atlantic and feels a little like being at the North Sea!

 With our limited time in the city we only managed to walk around the city a bit (brrr, it gets cold here!) and then drive on to Walvis Bay to climb “Dune 7” – the famous sand dune.
-We managed to climb that sand dune while it rained, which is probably quite extraordinary 😉
+We got lucky and climbed that sand dune while it rained, which is probably quite extraordinary 😉

 First impressions of Swakopmund – German architecture & cold, gusty Atlantic winds.